ken-inoue/lab_protocols/ddRADseq.md

 39. Vortex all 5 tubes of master mixes and spin down.
 40. Aliquot 130 µL of the first master mix (in 5 mL tube) into each well of 2 8-PCR tube strips.
 Using a multichannel pipette, dispense 20 µL of the first master mix into each well of a new 96-well plate.
-41. Aliquot 93 µL of the 4 primer PCR mixes (1.5 mL tubes) into each well of a 12-PCR tube strip (3 wells per index primer mix).
+41. Aliquot 93 µL of the 4 primer PCR mixes (1.5 mL tubes) into each well of a 12-PCR tube strip (3 wells of 93 µL per index primer mix).
 [Example image](https://github.com/ken-inoue/lab_protocols/assets/151090195/9d344063-1fdf-4491-adb6-bfdb9b72d191)
 42. Using a 12 multichannel pipette, dispense 10 µL of the PCR mixes by rows into each well of the 96-well plate containing the first master mix.
 43. Spin down the adaptor-ligated purified DNA plate.
 44. Using a multichannel pipette, transfer 10 µL of DNA into its corresponding well on the PCR plate and mix by pipetting.
 45. Aliquot the 40 µL total volume in the PCR plate by transfering 30 µL from each well into 3 new PCR plates (10 µL of PCR mix per plate).
 Seal all 4 PCR plates and spin down.
-46. Plate all 4 plates in thermal cyclers and start PCR simultaneously using the following program: 98°C for 30s, 15x [98°C for 20s, 60°C for 60s, 72°C for 40s], 72°C for 10min, 12°C hold.
+46. Plate all 4 plates in thermal cyclers and start PCR simultaneously using the following program: 98°C for 30s, 15x [98°C for 20s, 60°C for 60s, 72°C for 40s], 72°C for 10 min, 12°C hold.

 *PCR will be performed in parallel in 4 different thermal cyclers in order to reduce PCR bias.
 Products are pooled back into a single plate after PCR using a multichannel pipette.*
 #### PCR (second cycle)